sgoldenlab/simba/docs/FSTTC.md

 Once done, go ahead and click on `Caluclate FSTTC`.
 You can follow the progress in the main SimBA terminal window.

-## Step 3: Interpreting the FCSST results output.
+## Step 3: Interpreting the FSTTC results output.

 Inside your `project_folder/logs` directory, you will have a time-stamped CSV file - which is named something like `FSTTC_20210307071243.csv` - and contains the results for each of the video in your project.
 If you open it up, it will look like this (click on the image to enlarge):